laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 27
 28  Overflow Days

-### Schedule of Assignments and Quizzes and NO CLASS days
+### Schedule of Projects and altered class days

-* Assignment 1 due on Friday, February 3rd.
-Quiz 1 on Thursday,
+* Project 1 out on Thursday, February 16th, due February 27th.
-  February 2nd.
-* Assignment 2 due on Friday, February 17th.
-Quiz 2 on Thursday,
-  Feburary 16th.
 * February 21st, Monday schedule, we have class.
+* Project 2 out on Monday, February 27th, due March 9th.
-* Assignment 3 due on Friday, March 3rd.
-Quiz 3 on Thursday, March
+* Project 3 out on Monday, March 20th, due April 3rd.
-  2nd.
-* Assignment 4 due on Friday, March 24th.
-Quiz 4 on Thursday,
-  March 23rd.
-* April 5th, no lab.
-* Assignment 5 due on Friday, April 7th.
-Quiz 5 on Thursday,
-  April 6th.
-* Assignment 6 due on Friday, April 21st.
-Quiz 6 on Thursday,
-  April 20th.
-* Assignment 7 due on Friday, April 28th.
-Quiz 7 on Monday,
-  May 1st.
+* Project 4 out on Monday, April 3rd, due April 17th.
-* Group Project due date, Wednesday May 3rd.
+* Project 5 out on Monday, April 17th, due May 1st.

 ### Grading and Other Class Policies

-*  4%: Problem of the day
-*  10%: Lab sections
-*  30%: 6 homeworks, 5 pts each -- due every other Tuesday.
-*  42%: 7 quizzes, 6 pts each, given in class every other Thursday.
-*  14%: 1 project.
+*  70%: 5 programming projects (14 points each)
+*  30%: In-class quizzes (Thursdays)

 **We will also be using Submitty (AKA the homework server).
 Details will follow on Piazza.**